SuryanshOps/python-security-automation/01-network-recon/README.md

 ## Technical Architecture

-### 1. Transport Layer Operations (Layer 4)
+### 1. TCP vs. UDP Protocol
-This application operates at the Transport Layer of the OSI (Open Systems Interconnection) model.
-It utilizes the **Transmission Control Protocol (TCP)**, which is connection-oriented and guarantees the delivery and correct ordering of data packets.
+This application focuses exclusively on **TCP (Transmission Control Protocol)** rather than UDP.
+TCP is a connection-oriented protocol, meaning it requires a strict handshake to establish communication.
+This makes TCP ideal for port scanning: if the target completes the handshake, we know with 100% certainty that the port is open and listening.
+(UDP, by contrast, is "fire and forget," meaning an open UDP port often won't send any reply at all).

 ### 2. The TCP Three-Way Handshake
-To determine the state of a network service, the script initiates a stateful connection rather than a simple ICMP ping.
-The underlying operating system handles the following sequence:
+To determine the state of a network service, the script utilizes the OS to perform the following sequence:

 | Step | Packet | Sender | Description |
 | :--- | :--- | :--- | :--- |